Brain Health and Physical Activity: Exercising Your Mind

 This process, known as exercise-induced relaxation, leads to improved mood, decreased anxiety levels, and enhanced self-esteem.

-Physical activity also fosters healthier stress coping mechanisms.
+Physical activity also fosters healthier stress mechanisms.

 When we engage in aerobic exercise such as running or cycling, our bodies undergo physiological changes that promote a state of calmness.